Alexander Cobbe: Further campaigning

-As a further reward for his services, in September 1904 Cobbe was "noted for consideration of the Brevet rank of Lieutenant-Colonel on attaining the rank of Major" and in December 1907, immediately after having been promoted to the substantive rank of major, he was duly further promoted to brevet lieutenant colonel.
+As a further reward for his services, in September 1904, Cobbe was "noted for consideration of the Brevet rank of Lieutenant-Colonel on attaining the rank of Major" and in December 1907, immediately after having been promoted to the substantive rank of major, he was duly further promoted to brevet lieutenant colonel.
 In February of that year Cobbe, had been appointed a staff captain at headquarters in India, but that lasted only until February 1908, his new rank presumably deserving a more senior post.
-In April 1910 he was appointed a Staff Officer Grade 1 and in May 1912 he was promoted colonel with seniority from 2 December 1911 although, when appointed an Aide-de-Camp to the King in June 1912, he is described as a brevet colonel.
-In 1911 he was awarded King George V’s Coronation Medal.
+In April 1910, he was appointed a Staff Officer Grade 1 and in May 1912 he was promoted colonel with seniority from 2 December 1911 although, when appointed an Aide-de-Camp to the King in June 1912, he is described as a brevet colonel.
+In 1911, he was awarded King George V's Coronation Medal.

 First World War

 Cobbe's Grade I staff posting in India lasted until June 1914 and three months later he was in France.
 Michael Jones, in his book Colworth in Context, says, "Lieutenant-Colonel Alexander Cobbe VC, a career soldier, left in September 1914 to join an Indian Sikh regiment at the front line with William Eyre, one of Albert Bowen's employees, as his personal servant".
 In February 1915 Cobbe was appointed a Deputy Adjutant and Quartermaster General with the temporary rank of brigadier general.
-In a despatch of 14 January 1915 Field Marshal Sir John French, Commander-in-Chief of the British Expeditionary Force, mentioned Colonel Cobbe for gallant and distinguished service in the field.
+In a despatch of 14 January 1915 Field Marshal Sir John French, commander-in-chief of the British Expeditionary Force, mentioned Colonel Cobbe for gallant and distinguished service in the field.
 A similar mention was published in June 1915 and was soon followed by the appointment of Cobbe as a Companion of the Order of the Bath.
-In November 1915, he was promoted from major to lieutenant colonel in the British Indian Army.
-In the following month, Cobbe was yet again mentioned in French's despatches for gallant and distinguished service in the field, this time in a list which also included his brother, Lieutenant Colonel H. H. Cobbe, DSO, 13th Lancers.
+In July he succeeded Brigadier General Robert Whigham as brigadier general, general staff of Lieutenant General Sir Hubert Gough's I Corps.
+In November he was promoted from major to lieutenant colonel in the British Indian Army.
+In the following month, Cobbe was yet again mentioned in Field Marshal French's despatches for gallant and distinguished service in the field, this time in a list which also included his brother, Lieutenant Colonel H. H. Cobbe, DSO, 13th Lancers.